-- I. Appellant's Access to and Evidence Submitted by Assessors.
+I. Appellant's Access to and Evidence Submitted by Assessors.
 Appellants or designated attorneys should indicate an email address on the appeal applications form so that they can receive email notification when the Township Assessor's evidence for their case is available, or when communication from the Board on preliminary review decisions requires timely response by an appellant or attorney for possible early settlement of an appeal.
 Assessors are to electronically submit their evidence for a specific case to the Board for the preliminary review process no later than five (5) days prior to the hearing date.
 Any additional evidence submitted prior to a hearing must be provided at least five (5) days prior to the scheduled hearing for the case.
-The Assessor's submission of evidence results in an email notification to the appellant or attorney that the Assessor's evidence is available.
-For those appellants or their attorneys who do not indicate an email address, Assessors are to send their evidence via U.S. mail to the appropriate appellant or attorney at least five (5) days prior to the scheduled hearing. - J. Evidence submitted by Interveners.
+The Assessor's evidence is available.
+For those appellants or their attorneys who do not indicate an email address, Assessors are to send their evidence via U.S. mail to the appropriate appellant or attorney at least five (5) days prior to the scheduled hearing.

+J. Evidence submitted by Intervenors.
 A taxing body wishing to intervene in a matter before the Board must file a Request to Intervene with the Board at least five (5) days in advance of the scheduled hearing.
-Any evidence being presented by a taxing district needs to be supplied to the Assessor, appellant and Board five (5) days prior to the hearing.
-The Board reserves the right to give little or no weight to evidence submitted less than five (5) days prior to the hearing.
+Any evidence being presented by a taxing district needs to be supplied directly to the Assessor, the appellant and the Board of Review 48 hours prior to the hearing.
+The Board reserves the right to give little or no weight to evidence submitted less than 48 hours prior to the hearing.